Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Model and Analytical Properties

 \subsection{Extinction--risk landscape in transformed parameter space}

-As in Eq.~\eqref{eq:G_finite}, the extinction probability $G$ depends nonlinearly on all three biological parameters (the growth rate $\mu$, the environmental variance $\sigma^{2}$, and the initial log-distance $x_{d}$) and the time horizon $t$.
+As in Equation~\eqref{eq:G_finite}, the extinction probability $G$ depends nonlinearly on all three biological parameters (the growth rate $\mu$, the environmental variance $\sigma^{2}$, and the initial log-distance $x_{d}$) and the time horizon $t$.
 Here, $\mu$ and $\sigma^2$ have units of time$^{-1}$, while $x_d$ is dimensionless.
 For analytical convenience and CI construction, I adopt the $(w,z)$ transformation rather than the earlier $(U,V)$ rescaling with $U=-\mu\sqrt{t}/\sigma$ and $V=x_d/(\sigma\sqrt{t})$ \citep{Fieberg:2000aa, ellner2008commentary}.
-I then define
+For a finite horizon $t>0$, define

 Each variable is a signal-to-noise ratio expressed in dimensionless form: the numerator represents net deterministic displacement toward or away from the threshold, and the denominator, $\sigma \sqrt{t}$, characterizes the scale of stochastic fluctuation.
-This dimensionless scaling is natural in first-passage problems and quantifies expected movement relative to noise.
 The transformation from $(\mu t, x_d)$ to $(w, z)$ can be interpreted geometrically as a $45^\circ$ clockwise rotation, followed by isotropic scaling by $\sqrt{2}/(\sigma\sqrt{t})$:

-Applying the change of variables in Eq.~\eqref{eq:wz} to Eq.~\eqref{eq:G_finite} yields a compact expression for the extinction probability:
+Applying the change of variables in Equation~\eqref{eq:wz} to Equation~\eqref{eq:G_finite} yields a compact expression for the extinction probability:

 which depends solely on the transformed coordinates $(w,z)$ and expresses extinction probability as a function of signal-to-noise ratios.
 The condition $w + z > 0$ follows from $w + z = 2x_d / (\sigma\sqrt{t})$, and reflects the assumption that the initial population size $n_0$ exceeds the extinction threshold $n_e$.
-The introduced parameters $w$ and $z$ can be estimated via maximum likelihood, and their estimators have tractable sampling distributions, specifically noncentral $t$, as derived in subsection~\ref{sec:MLE_wz}.
-This analytical tractability forms the foundation for the CI construction discussed in section~\ref{sec:CI}.
-Numerical procedures for evaluating $G(w,z)$ are detailed in Appendix~\ref{appendix:numerical_stability_G}. $G(w, z)$ exhibits similar numerical instability in the tails as the inverse Gaussian CDF, as reported by \citet{DENNIS:1991aa} and \citet{giner2016statmod}.
+The introduced parameters $w$ and $z$ can be estimated via maximum likelihood, and their estimators have tractable sampling distributions, specifically noncentral $t$, as derived in Section~\ref{sec:MLE_wz}.
+This tractability underlies the CI construction in Section~\ref{sec:CI}; stable evaluation of $G(w,z)$ is discussed in Appendix~\ref{appendix:numerical_stability_G}.